Queen will miss Remembrance Sunday service after spraining her back - KESQ

 By Max Foster, CNN

-Queen will miss the Remembrance Sunday service in central London after spraining her back, Buckingham Palace said Sunday.
+Britain’s Queen Elizabeth II will miss the Remembrance Sunday service in central London after spraining her back, Buckingham Palace said Sunday.

 “The Queen, having sprained her back, has decided this morning with great regret that she will not be able to attend today’s Remembrance Sunday Service at the Cenotaph.
 Her Majesty is disappointed that she will miss the service,” a statement said.